 Energy - Sorgenia

 Sorgenia, a company created and controlled by CIR and in which Austrian electricity company Verbund has a holding, is the first private operator in Italy in the domestic electricity and natural gas market.
 Sorgenia operates in sourcing, marketing and supply in both the electricity and natural gas sectors.
-The company’s CEO is Massimo Orlandi.
+The company’s Chairman and CEO is Andrea Mangoni.

 Sorgenia has an installed capacity of over 5,000 megawatts (MW) and over 500,000 cilents.